Being A Student in Iraq: 2016 vs 2017 – What Has Changed?

 Strict uniform codes were not only imposed by ISIS, but Iraqi Ministry of Higher Education and Scientific Research showed his support towards conservative uniform instead of focusing on updating the research facilities of universities even though most of them have been a victim of looting.
 Many universities have lost their equipment and have insufficient resources to facilitate postgraduate students.
 Furthermore, they are unable to buy new equipment as they don’t have a budget and lack of international banking system in Iraq.
 The University of Mosul has to lose 500,000 books when ISIS set the library alight.

-In 2017, Iraqi students have risen for their rights and our participating actively in political activities.
+In 2017, Iraqi students have stood up for their rights and our participating actively in political activities.
 They were successful in getting the right of being part of distance learning through their protests.
 Students from Al-Qadisiya University demanded that Prime Minister Abadi in Kut should be thrown out of the office.
-They are protesting against government decision of stop providing scholarships to Iraqi students studying abroad.
+They are protesting against the government decision to stop providing scholarships to Iraqi students studying abroad.

 Students from Iraq had faced many challenges.
 Violence has been part of their life for more than a decade, but they are still fighting and struggling to get an education.
 They have accepted every challenge and took it head-on.
 They haven’t given up on their mission even through the many unfortunate situations they have faced.